|

 March 29: First plane to land on bomber strip - a damaged Liberator -

-Crashes and disintegrates, killing all crew.
+crashes killing all crew.

 July 8- 9, 1944: VMSB-341 searching for downed Corsair (Melvin Clark)